-There are numerous reasons why technology is a crucial aspect of learning in schools or any institute.
+There are numerous reasons why technology is a crucial aspect of global learning in schools or any institute.
 Technology is globally defined and present everywhere, whether we like it or not; and for our students to survive in post-secondary education and the business world, they must know technology.

 Technology is a major part of every industry, and these days, it means more than just learning essential computing skills.
 Technology has made it a portion of every aspect of our lives today.
 The students who understand it are the ones who accomplish it in the business world.